 Two of the most common causes of inherited haemolytic anaemia are sickle cell anaemia and thalassaemia:

-Sickle cell anaemia, due to production of an abnormal form of haemoglobin called HbS, usually causes no difficulties as the “trait” (when you carry only one mutated gene from one of your parents), but severe clinical problems as the “disease” (when you carry two mutated genes, one from each of your parents).
+Sickle cell anaemia, due to production of an abnormal form of haemoglobin called HbS, usually causes no difficulties in people with the “trait” (when you carry only one mutated gene from one of your parents), but severe clinical problems as the “disease” (when you carry two mutated genes, one from each of your parents).
 The red blood cells are misshapen, unstable (leading to haemolysis) and can block blood vessels, causing pain and anaemia.
 Screening is usually done on newborns – particularly those of African descent.
 Sometimes screening is done prenatally on a sample of amniotic fluid.
 Follow up tests for haemoglobin variants may be performed to confirm a diagnosis.
 Treatment is usually based on the type, frequency and severity of symptoms.

 This genetic disease is found frequently in people of Mediterranean, African, and Asian heritage.
 The defect in production may involve one of two components of haemoglobin called the alpha and beta protein chains.
 The disease is called alpha thalassaemia or beta thalassaemia accordingly.
 The "beta minor" form (sometimes called beta thal trait, as with sickle cell) occurs when a person inherits half normal genes and half beta thalassaemia genes.
 It causes a mild anaemia and no other symptoms.
 The "beta major" form (due to inheriting two beta thalassaemia genes and also called Cooley’s anaemia) is more severe and may result in growth problems, jaundice (yellowing of the skin and whites of the eyes), and severe anaemia.